The best babywearing slings and wraps: Tried and tested for comfort and safety

 • There are safety and development risks that need to be considered, extended periods in a sling can mean your baby may doze when it should be feeding, the feeding cues can be missed by the parent when the baby is in a sling.

-• Hip development can be affected if the legs are allowed to dangle, the M or frog leg check is important and regularly adjusting the baby’s position is an important part of safe sling use.
+• Hip development can be affected if the legs are allowed to dangle, the M position (their knees should be higher than their buttocks) or frog leg check is important and regularly adjusting the baby’s position is an important part of safe sling use.

-Charlotte and Cathy's key principles of how to wear the baby:
+Charlotte and Cathy's key principles of how to wear baby wraps and slings safely:

 • Ensure a snug fit; tight enough for your baby to hug close to you, check the tension in the fabric and adjust if it becomes loose.